score-json/json/TSF/trustable/assumptions-of-use/AOU-24.md

 normative: true
 ---

-The input does not change during reading.
+The integrator shall ensure that the data transmitted to nlohmann/json do not change during reading.